The Most Common Problem with Bad Tattoos

 In this example, the previous tattooer ignored the flowing shape of the client’s thigh and designed a series of shapes that acted as roadblocks, disrupting the natural flow of the client’s hip and thigh.

 My first goal with this piece was to introduce some secondary element that would break the hard horizontal shapes that the previous tattooer had introduced.
 I chose to use a few very simple leaf shapes to solve this problem.
-I wanted to be sure that the leaves looked as if they were part of the original design, so i had some of the leaves fall behind the snake and others fall in front of it.
+I wanted to be sure that the leaves looked as if they were part of the original design, so I had some of the leaves fall behind the snake and others fall in front of it.
 This required that I tattoo right over the harsh lines of the snake, which wasn’t ideal, but sometimes we have to sacrifice perfection in order to make some progress.

 I was able to distract from most of the bad linework by introducing a strong light source and turning the outlines into edges/transitions.
 Most of my problems were solved (as much as they could be) before I introduced color.
 Here is a photo of the finished piece.

-While the tattoo still has issues ( I never was able to completely solve the problem with the roses) I feel like overall I was able to successfully distract the viewer from the shortcomings of the piece by establishing a hierarchy within the composition.
+While the tattoo still has issues (I never was able to completely solve the problem with the roses) I feel like overall I was able to successfully distract the viewer from the shortcomings of the piece by establishing a hierarchy within the composition.
 By using strong value contrast and a deliberate light source on the body of the snake, attention is pulled away from the weakest areas of the tattoo and focused on the strongest parts.

 Thanks for reading!

-Check out our Tattoo Techniques catalog HERE!
+Check out our Drawing for Tattoos catalog HERE!

 Transcript for this video can be found (here).
 All transcripts can be found (Here)